exsitu-projects/WildOS/ReadMe.md

 ### Updating an existing install ###
 If you update WildOS, e.g. with `svn update`, you need to update the clients with `make update`.

-If the update does not seem to work, try to remove the `node_modules` directories on each client machine and re-install :

-	% walldo -d WildOS/renderer rm -rf node_modules
-	% walldo -d WildOS/renderer npm install

 Running WildOS
 --------